teknoir/teknoir.github.io/docs/avangard/application_management.md

 ### Updating the Darknet (sustayn) app
-The following is a step-by-step guide to updating the machine learning model for detecting recyclable objects and deploying new versions of the Sustayn Detect Recyclables App to selected device(s) via the Teknoir Platform.
+The following is a step-by-step guide to updating the machine learning model for detecting recyclable objects and deploying new versions of the Darknet (sustayn) app to selected device(s) via the Teknoir Platform.

 #### Updating the model and deploying a new version of the app
 The Darknet App uses the base Yolo V3 weights, config, and objects files.
-To update the Sustayn Detect Recyclables app, we must train the model with updated weights, config, and objects files and then deploy a new version of the app to selected device(s).
+To update the app, we must train the model with updated weights, config, and objects files and then deploy a new version of the app to selected device(s).

 Perform the following steps:
 * Upload all the necessary files to Cloudstorage*